Howard (film)

 Howard is a 2018 American documentary film written and directed by Don Hahn about the life of songwriter Howard Ashman.
 It received positive reviews from critics.

 Summary

-The film documents the life of songwriter Howard Ashman, who wrote the lyrics for the songs in the Disney animated films The Little Mermaid, Beauty and the Beast and Aladdin, as well as the stage musical, Little Shop of Horrors, and who died in 1991, at the age of 40.
+The film documents the life of songwriter Howard Ashman, who wrote the lyrics for the songs in the Disney animated films The Little Mermaid, Beauty and the Beast and Aladdin, as well as the stage musical, Little Shop of Horrors, and died from his HIV/AIDS positive diagnosis in 1991.

 The film uses the same interview presentation as Hahn's previous documentary, Waking Sleeping Beauty, where rather than "talking heads", audio interviews are used with "speech bubbles" indicating who is speaking.

 Music

 Alan Menken composed the score for the film, while Chris Bacon adapted it.
 Menken, who worked with Ashman on several projects until the latter's passing, first became involved with the project during the 2017–18 Christmas season; when Hahn showed a reel of the movie to Menken, he told Hahn that "[he has] to score this movie".
 Hahn originally opposed, as the budget wouldn't allow him to pay Menken, but agreed once Menken told Hahn that he saw the project as his opportunity to create a musical homage to Ashman.
 According to Hahn, Menken composed the score during the holiday season, and describe his score as "one of the most personal and touching scores that [he had heard] from him".
 Menken said that he wanted to "find a motif that simply expressed [his] feelings about Howard".
 Menken also said that the score has "a childlike quality to it, certainly, a simplicity to it.
 There's a certain shimmering and anticipation of a door opening and what happens just before it's revealed - this thing [Hahn has] created".